 Uber, Lyft, and their counterparts have changed the rhythm of our streets, and if a hasty rideshare driver causes a bad accident, you shouldn’t have to worry.
 Understanding which party to file with can be confusing, especially if you have medical bills, car repairs, or missed work to deal with.
+Don't let platforms like Uber and Lyft confuse you with their claims processes, hire an experienced rideshare accident attorney to help.
 Let The Pryor Law Firm help you navigate insurance after a rideshare accident.

 If you can’t make it to one of our offices, we’ll come to you!
 Reach out online or call (855) 719-0590 to schedule a free consultation.

 Our Car Accident Blog has answers to your rideshare accident questions.
 To learn more, check out our latest blog posts!